-Small Wind Conference Brings Together the Industry for the 11th Annual Event
+Small Wind Conference Brings Together the Industry for the 12th Annual Event

-The conference, organized by the Small Wind Conference Coordinating Committee, LLC, began on Monday June 15, with the evening’s social in the Exhibition Hall filled with sponsors and exhibitors.
+The conference, organized by the Small Wind Conference Coordinating Committee, LLC, began on Monday June 13, with the evening’s social in the Exhibition Hall filled with sponsors and exhibitors.
 The evening’s entertainment featured a small wind “design/build” competition amongst conference participants, with plenty of laughs and smiles all around.

-2015 saw 14 sponsors help offset the cost of the Small Wind Conference.
-Twenty exhibitors, from manufacturers to component suppliers, to consultants and site assessors, answered conference attendees’ questions about their businesses.
+2016 saw 11 sponsors help offset the cost of the Small Wind Conference.
+Sixteen exhibitors, from manufacturers to component suppliers, to consultants and institutions answered conference attendees’ questions about their businesses.

+The Small Wind Conference Coordinating Committee, LLC would like to thank all who exhibited, participated, and helped with the event.
 Our sincerest appreciation goes out to all sponsors and exhibitors for helping to make the conference the success that it was.
 The participants enjoyed a networking and educational event second-to-none in the small wind world.

-The Small Wind Conference Coordinating Committee, LLC would like to thank all who exhibited, participated, and helped with the event, especially our sponsors which included:

 Plans for the 2017 Small Wind Conference are already underway